jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 6.1.1 ConvertNodataToZero

-*Description*:
-Converts nodata values in a raster to zero
+Converts nodata values in a raster to zero.

 *Parameters*: